Safe & Sound Protocol

 Are you a woman who has ADHD?
 I also offer an online group for women with ADHD!
 Visit here to learn more.

 I have offered SSP to a few hundred people from ages 2 - 78 years old, from all over the world.
-I have provided safe, gentle and effective outcomes for those dealing with misophonia, anxiety, depression, sensory sensitivities, auditory processing disorder, social difficulties, ADHD, selective mutism, Tourette's syndrome, brain injuries, digestive issues, long covid, trauma, PTSD, fibromyalgia, chronic fatigue syndrome, POTS, MAST cell activation, tinnitus, mold exposure & more.
+I have provided safe, gentle and effective outcomes for those dealing with misophonia, anxiety, depression, sensory sensitivities, auditory processing disorder, social difficulties, ADHD, selective mutism, Tourette's syndrome, brain injury, digestive issues, long covid, trauma, PTSD, fibromyalgia, chronic fatigue syndrome, POTS, MAST cell activation, tinnitus, mold exposure & more.

 What is the Safe & Sound Protocol (SSP)?